 Be Reflective: Before you share a post or comment, think about all the people who will be able to read it (students in your class, other students in your walking party, teachers, Paul Salopek).
 A few things to think about: How could your post or comment be interpreted by different members of the community?
 What kinds of online comments might upset you?
 Could someone feel uncomfortable with or hurt by something you are posting?
 How could you change the wording or content of your post to prevent any concerns?

-Speak Up: If you notice a post that seems insensitive, hurtful, or inappropriate, please contact a teacher, parent, or the Out of Eden Learn team.
-You can email us at firstname.lastname@example.org; click Report a Problem at the bottom of any page on our site; or click Flag on a specific comment.
+Speak Up: If you notice a post that seems insensitive, hurtful, or inappropriate, please tell a teacher or parent.
+Your teacher or parent can then email us at email@example.com.
+If you see a comment that is insensitive, hurtful or inappropriate, please click the "Flag" button next to the comment.
 If you report a post or comment, other students will not know that you reported it.
 A teacher or parent will be asked to talk with the student, who will edit or remove the post.

 Be Compassionate: We all make mistakes.
 If someone has posted something hurtful or inappropriate, they may have not realized their mistake but will be asked to think about and edit their post.
-Please do report concerning posts but also try to be forgiving if someone has reflected on and apologizes for an inappropriate post.
+Please tell your teacher if you see any concerning posts but also try to be forgiving if someone has reflected on and apologizes for an inappropriate post.
 Be compassionate to yourself, too, if you make a mistake.

 Listen Carefully: When reading other young people’s work, pay close attention.
 Notice details about what they are saying and sharing.
 Try to understand their point of view.